darkdoon/audio-object/README.md

     var effect = createCompressGain();

-Now the audioObject <code>effect</code> is a 'flat' object with properties:
+An audioObject does not expose Audio Params. <code>effect</code> is a 'flat' object with properties:

     {
         threshold: -20,